 Using Saved Payment Methods

-If the student updates the Authorized User’s account information (such as password or email address), the saved payment methods will be removed, ensuring the security of your payment information.
+If the student updates the Authorized Payer’s account information (such as password or email address), the saved payment methods will be removed, ensuring the security of your payment information.